Homathlemico

-Homathlemico (d.
-April 8, 1818) was a chief of the Muscogee people who once lived at Autussee in what is now Alabama in North America.
+Homathlemico (died April 8, 1818) was a chief of the Muscogee people who once lived at Autussee in what is now Alabama in North America.
 Along with Hillis Hadjo (Francis the Prophet), he was decoyed to shore and captured near St. Marks, East Florida by an American naval ship flying a British flag during what is now known as the First Seminole War.
-Five days later, Homathlemico was summarily executed by order of U.S. Army major-general and future president Andrew Jackson.
+Five days later, Homathlemico was summarily executed by hanging at Fort San Marcos de Apalache by order of U.S. Army major-general and future president Andrew Jackson.
 Jackson claimed that Homathlemico had led the party responsible for the Scott massacre, although there was no due process or trial on these charges before he was executed for his alleged crimes.